Join Here | Log In

 The COL genes encode the proteins that form the procollagen, which is then acted upon by enzymes to create the different types of collagen in the body.

-The COL5A1 and COL5A2 genes encode proteins important in the formation of Type V collagen.
+Most people diagnosed with classical Ehlers-Danlos syndrome (type III) have a single mutation in the COL5A1 or COL5A2 gene, which encodes proteins important in the formation of Type V collagen.
 Type I collagen and type V collagen work together to form collagen in certain areas of the body.
-A complete lack of type V collagen is lethal in embryo formation.[ref]
+You can’t live without type V collagen, and a complete lack of it is lethal in embryo formation.[ref]

 In wound healing and skin thickness, type V collagen is important.
 One way that researchers have determined this is through animal studies.
 Animal models of EDS were created using mice that were bred to lack COL5A1.
 The lack of COL5A1 causes thin skin along with spontaneous wounds that don’t heal correctly.[ref]